Breadcrumb

 Rash, Age 11 and Younger

 Healthy skin is a barrier between the inside of the body and the outside environment.
-A rash means some change has affected the skin.
-A rash is generally a minor problem or is part of an illness that will go away on its own.
+A rash means that some change has affected the skin.
+In most cases, a rash is a minor problem or is part of an illness that will go away on its own.
 A rash may be caused by contact with a substance outside the body, such as poison ivy (contact dermatitis), or by other more serious illnesses, such as measles or scarlet fever (strep throat with rash).

-Generalized rashes over the whole body that are caused by viruses are more common in babies and young children than in adults.
-A rash may be caused by a viral illness if the child also has a cold, a cough, or diarrhea, or is in a daycare setting where he or she is with other children with viral illnesses.
-Most rashes caused by viruses are not serious and usually go away over a few days to a week.
-Home treatment is often all that is needed to treat these rashes.
+Generalized rashes are over the whole body.
+Ones caused by viruses are more common in babies and young children than in adults.
+A rash may be caused by a viral illness if the child also has a cold, a cough, or diarrhea, or is in a daycare setting with other children who have viral illnesses.
+Most rashes caused by viruses aren't serious.
+They usually go away over a few days to a week.
+Home treatment is often all that's needed to treat these rashes.

-After a child has had a rash caused by a virus, his or her body generally builds an immunity to that virus.
+After a child has had a rash caused by a virus, their body often builds an immunity to that virus.
 This immunity protects the child from getting that specific viral illness and rash again.
 Common rashes caused by viruses include:

 - Chickenpox (varicella).
 This rash is a common, contagious illness caused by a type of herpes virus.

 - Fifth disease.
-This facial rash looks like the cheeks have been slapped.
+This rash on the face looks like the cheeks have been slapped.
 It also causes a lacy, pink rash on the arms and legs, torso, and buttocks.

 - Roseola (roseola infantum).
 This rash occurs about 3 days after a high fever.